 Theft of personal or college property is illegal.
 Persons in violation of this policy will be subject to campus disciplinary action and/or Massachusetts state law.

 Sometimes a student may be uneasy about how to approach a particular person or deal with a specific situation.
-Head residents, house coordinators and house community advisers are trained to help students explore possible ways to deal with such situations.
+Head residents, house coordinators, house community advisers, and apartment managers are trained to help students explore possible ways to deal with such situations.
 In addition, the area coordinator, counseling services and other college resources may assist in the resolution of such situations.

 If a student’s initial attempt does not resolve the problem, or if any individual or group is repeatedly disrespectful of the rights of others or fails to abide by the college’s expectations or the regulations established by the house, the following may be used to deal with the situation:

-- The head resident, house coordinator or house community adviser may speak to the individual or group involved.
+- The head resident, house coordinator, house community adviser, or apartment manager may speak to the individual or group involved.

 - An in-house mediator (most likely the head resident, house coordinator or house community adviser) can help the individuals resolve the conflict.